Team-Ruby-Database/Database_Project/README.txt

  -------------------------
 1. PHP-Login-master.zip contains its own db_connection.php and make sure to modify the username and password in it for the purpose of connecting the database correctly;

-2. Any file need to be connected with the login page should be put in the directory: ../PHP-Login-master/login (namely, files have to put in the same directory as the main_login.php)
+2. Any file needed to be connected with the login page should be put in the directory: ../PHP-Login-master/login (namely, files have to put in the same directory as the main_login.php)

-3. The help pages are not implemented.
+3. Not all pages have help page.

  -------------------------
 | How to use the database |